revantk/eyeball-plus-plus/README.md

 The eyeball_pp has 3 simple concepts -- record, rerun and compare.

 ## Record
-eyeball_pp consists of a recorder which records your task runs as you are testing them and saves them as checkpoints.
+eyeball_pp consists of a recorder which records the inputs and outputs of your task runs as you are running it and saves them as checkpoints.
 You can record this locally while developing or from a production system.
 You can optionally record human feedback for the task output too.

+You can record your task using the `record_task` decorator.
+This will record every run of this function call as a `Checkpoint` for future comparison.
 ```python
 import eyeball_pp